Constraining cosmology with weak lensing voids: Parameter constraints forecast

 For nearly every combination of parameters, the three contours for the $\nu > 1$, $2$ and $3$ void catalogues occupy different parts of the marginalised 2D parameter space, or have different degeneracy directions, where most of the overlapping occurs around the true values.
 As suggested by the behaviour of the three reference cosmologies discussed in Section \ref{sec:void abundance}, this indicates that void abundances measured from different catalogues contain complementary information to each other.
 We therefore also show parameter likelihood contours for the combination of the WL void abundances from the three catalogues in red.

+We note that for the panels that include $h$, the $\nu > 1$ contours are slightly cut off by the lower prior boundary on $h$.
+The CLs on $h$ for the $\nu > 1$ catalogue are therefore likely to be slight underestimates compared to the case where a larger prior range on $h$ is used.
+We do not expand the priors to account for this since the emulator accuracy quickly diminishes outside of the parameter space for which we have training data (which matches our prior range).
+This does not impact the resulting contours and CLs when all catalogues are combined, since the 'Combined' contours are much smaller and do not approach the prior boundaries.

 The `Combined' contours are smaller than any of the individual contours, for all combinations of parameters.
 This shows that parameter measurements from the WL void abundances are significantly improved when multiple catalogues are used.
-The $68\%$ and $95\%$ CL percentage accuracy that the combined WL void abundance is able to measure the parameters with is shown in \autoref{tab:percentage errors}.
-We note that when combining multiple catalogues, we had to reduce the number of bins used for each catalogue to avoid having a data vector with more bins than the number of WL map realisations that we had available for calculating the covariance matrix.
-For the individual catalogues we use 20 bins, and when combining catalogues we use 10 bins per catalogue giving 30 in total.
-This coarser binning per catalogue means that the red contours presented here may be larger than the `true' contours.
-We plan to run further simulations and make more mock WL maps in the future, to improve the constraint here.
+The $68\%$ and $95\%$ CL percentage accuracy that the combined WL void abundance is able to measure the parameters which is shown in \autoref{tab:percentage errors}.

+The WL void abundances for all catalogues are initially measured with 30 bins, which spans the entire range of the WL void sizes measured across all cosmologies.
+However, since some cosmologies produce more large voids than others.
+As the void size increases, the point at which the WL void abundance becomes discontinuous due to sample sparsity varies for each cosmology.
+Therefore, for each catalogue, all bins (for all cosmologies) above the point at which the first discontinuity in any cosmology occurs are discarded.
+This leads to the WL void abundance being measured with roughly 20 bins, that varies slightly between catalogues, where the largest voids are discarded to due sample sparsity.

 Theoretically, the abundance of tunnels identified from a WL peak catalogue depends not only on the number of peaks, but also on their clustering pattern.
-We therefore expect that the information contained in WL void abundance and peak correlation functions may have substantial overlapping.
-The latter probe has been studied in details by \cite{Davies2019}, with certain scaling properties observed.
+We therefore expect that the information contained within the WL void abundance and peak correlation functions may have a substantial overlap.
+The latter probe has been studied in detail by \cite{Davies2019}, with certain scaling properties observed.
 While it is beyond the scope of the current work, we will conduct a similar analysis by forecasting the parameter constraining power by WL peak two-point correlation functions in a followup study.